Citizenry/platform/docs/code-of-conduct/README.md

 ---
-description: Details of the Ushahidi Code of Conduct.
+description: Details of the StreetSignal Code of Conduct.
 ---

 # Code of Conduct